-Ever since my early years I have been a tinkerer, engineer, problem solver, and solution gatherer.
-In short, I love to break things apart, figure out how they work, and then put them back together, usually better than before.
+Simon Jackson has been a tinkerer, engineer, problem solver, and solution gatherer ever since his early years.
+In short, he loves to break things apart, figure out how they work, and then put them back together; usually better than before.

-I started way back when with my first computer, the Commodore Vic20.
-It was simple, used a tape deck, and forced you to write programs in basic or assembly; they were fun times.
-From there, I progressed through the ZX Spectrum +2 and the joyous days of modern graphics, but with the 30 minute load times from a trusty tape deck.
-Games were a passion of mine even then, which led to many requests for another gaming machine, but Santa brought me an Amstrad 1640, my first PC.
-From there, my tinkering and building exploded, and that machine ended up being a huge monstrosity with so many addons, tweaks, and fixes; I was Frankenstein, and this PC became my own personal monster crafted from so many parts.
+He started way back when with his first computer, the Commodore Vic20.
+It was simple, used a tape deck, and forced you to write programs in Basic or assembly language; those were fun times.
+From there, he progressed through the ZX Spectrum +2 and the joyous days of modern graphics, but still with the 30-minute load times from a trusty tape deck.
+Games were his passion even then, which led to many requests for another gaming machine, but Santa brought him an Amstrad 1640, his first PC.
+From there, his tinkering and building exploded, and that machine ended up being a huge monstrosity with so many add-ons and tweaked fixes.
+He was Frankenstein, and this PC became his own personal monster crafted from so many parts.
 Good times.

-This passion has led me down many paths, and I learned to help educate others on the tips and tricks I learned along the way; these skills have equipped me well for the future.
+This passion led him down many paths, and he learned to help educate others on the tips and tricks he learned along the way; these skills have equipped him well for the future.

-Today I would class myself as a game development generalist.
-I work with many different frameworks, each time digging down, ripping them apart, and then showing whoever would listen through my blog, videos, and speaking events how to build awesome frameworks and titles.
-This has been throughout many generations of C++, MDX, XNA (what a breath of fresh air that was), MonoGame, Unity 3D, The Sunburn Gaming Engine, HTML, and a bunch of other proprietary frameworks; I do them all.
-This gives a very balanced view of how to build and manage many different types of multiplatform titles.
+Today, he would class himself as a game development generalist.
+He works with many different frameworks, each time digging down and ripping them apart, and then showing whoever would listen through his blog, videos, and speaking events how to build awesome frameworks and titles.
+This has been throughout many generations of C++, MDX, XNA (what a breath of fresh air that was), MonoGame, Unity3D, The Sunburn Gaming Engine, HTML, and a bunch of other proprietary frameworks—he did them all.
+This gives him a very balanced view of how to build and manage many different types of multiplatform titles.

-I don't stop there, as I regularly contribute to the MonoGame project, adding new features and new samples before publishing it on NuGet.
-I also have several of my own open source projects and actively seek out any new and interesting ones to help with.
+He didn't stop there as he regularly contributed to the MonoGame project, adding new features and samples, and publishing on NuGet.
+He also has several of his own open source projects and actively seeks any new and interesting ones to help with.

-By day I am a lowly lead technical architect working in the healthcare software industry seeking to improve patients' health and care through better software (a challenge to be sure), but by night I truly soar!
-Building, tinkering, and educating whilst trying to push game titles of my own.
-One day they will pay the bills, but until then I still lead a double life.
+By day, he is a lowly lead technical architect working in the healthcare industry, seeking to improve patients' health and care through better software (a challenge to be sure).
+By night, he truly soars!
+Building, tinkering, and educating while trying to push game titles of his own.
+One day they will pay the bills, but until then, he still leads a double life.